-Fidelity Investments reported last year that 35% of millionaires were women and by 2030, they will control two-thirds of the nation’s wealth.
+Fidelity Investments reported that by 2030, American women are expected to control much of the $30 trillion in financial assets.
 And, as Fidelity and other firms have reported, they have demonstrated a tendency to outperform men.
 A 2017 Fidelity Investments report indicates on average women perform better than men by 0.4 percent.

 Women are not a “niche” group, but a pivotal force, and one that still feels misunderstood by financial advisors.

 Women from traditional homes where men have been the sole financial decision-makers might emerge disoriented from divorce or sudden spousal death as they attempt to manage assets for the first time.
 That story, however, is becoming increasingly rare.